m99879511-oss/VR-AI-Game/README.md

 # VR-AI-Game
-VR game with AI-powered enemies and real-time dialogue.

-# VR-AI-Game
 A cutting-edge VR experience where enemies are powered by advanced AI — they fight dynamically, adapt to the player’s tactics, and can hold real-time conversations.